 The sloop Fly, to which Richard Hussey Moubray was promoted commander on 9 June in succession to the promoted Captain Affleck, carried Captain Rowley home with Rear-Admiral Ford’s despatches conveying news of the British success, and the latter officer arrived at the Admiralty on the evening of 15 July.
 The next morning Lieutenant-Colonel John Whitelocke delivered Brigadier-General Whyte’s dispatches to the Secretary of State for War, the Rt.
 Hon.
 Henry Dundas, whereupon the Park and Tower guns were fired in celebration of the British victory.

 During the brief campaign, the Hermione lost five men killed and six wounded, whilst the only other ship to sustain any casualties was the Belliqueux, which suffered ten men wounded.
-Port-au-Prince did not long remain in British possession, for with the black slave army under Toussaint l’Ouverture supporting the Republicans, and with the sickly British garrison boasting a meagre defence of just three 18-pounders and an armed transport, the King George, it was unable to prevent an attack by French forces from Aux Cayes on Christmas Day, and with the transport being sunk what was left of the British garrison retired to Cape Donna Maria.
+Although Port-au-Prince survived a Republican attack on 5 December, Tiburon did not long remain in British possession, for with the black slave army under Toussaint l’Ouverture supporting the Republicans, and with the sickly British garrison boasting a meagre defence of just three 18-pounders and an armed transport, the King George, it was unable to prevent an attack from Aux Cayes on Christmas Day, and with the transport being sunk what was left of the British garrison retired to Cape Donna Maria.